jeliasson/redwoodjs-on-kubernetes/README.md

 Anyway;

 We will use [GitHub Container Registry](https://docs.github.com/en/packages/guides/about-github-container-registry) to store our Docker images, and we use [GitHub Actions](https://github.com/features/actions) to build- push- and deploy our application to Kubernetes.
 Before we jump into the GitHub Actions part of things, I have a confession to make; I also use [ArgoCD](https://argoproj.github.io/argo-cd/) since about a year back.
 If you are running Kubernetes and not running ArgoCD (or something equivalent) I'm not sure what you are doing 😅 Just kidding!
-It's great tho.
+It's great though.
 Point being, we will use a ArgoCD deployment in below examples.
 I will briefly explain what you could do as a alternative.

 ### GitHub Container Registry